The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling-guide.md

 ## Levels 81-90

 While there are a few new buttons to press in this level range, none of them affect your skill usage priorities.
 Oblation provides some additional mitigation, Salt and Darkness is a follow-up to Salted Earth for extra damage, and Shadowbringer is free damage in both AoE and single-target situations.
 Make sure to use them all when you can for maximum total benefit.

+## Levels 91-100

+Level 92 upgrades Shadow Wall to Shadowed Vigil, providing more mitigation and a heal, but otherwise changes nothing for priority.

+#### Level 94
+At level 94, the trait Melee Mastery II increases the potency of the Souleater combo, Stalwart Soul, Bloodspiller, and Quietus, changing the priority in AoE slightly.

+* Souleater combo on one or two targets.
+* Stalwart Soul combo on **three** or more targets.
+* Edge of Darkness on one or two targets.
+* Flood of Darkness on three or more targets.
+* Carve and Spit on one or two targets.
+* Abyssal Drain on three or more targets or when healing is needed.
+* Living Shadow when available.
+* Bloodspiller on one or two targets.
+* Quietus on three or more targets.

+#### Level 96
+New actions: Scarlet Delirium, Comeuppance, Torcleaver, Impalement.
+These new actions replace Bloodspiller or Quietus under Delirium --- instead of using three Bloodspiller, you use the combo Scarlet Delirium, Comeuppance, Torcleaver, and instead of Quietus, you use Impalement.
+This does not change any priorities, but be aware that Impalement breaks the Torcleaver combo, and so mixing two two is not ideal.

+#### Level 100
+New action: Disesteem.
+At this level, Living Shadow is upgraded to grant the Scorn buff, lasting for 30 seconds, which enables you to use Disesteem.
+Disesteem is a weaponskill dealing high AoE damage, and should be a priority to use when possible.
+As it is only used once after each Living Shadow, it does not change the general filler rotation.